 WHAT YOU CAN DO

-If these budget cuts go forward, it would mean closing USAID missions in countries around the world, laying off diplomats who watch over Americans traveling overseas, and reducing our capacity to prevent new crises before they begin.
-We simply can't let that happen.
+President Trump has targeted America’s non-military foreign affairs programs since he took office.
+Democrats and Republicans in Congress have always beaten back those cuts – they know they would mean closing USAID missions in countries around the world, laying off diplomats who watch over Americans traveling overseas, and reducing our capacity to prevent new crises before they begin.
+But now, Trump is taking his attacks one step further: blocking funding already appropriated by Congress.

-The good news is that Congress is under no obligation to follow President Trump's budget cuts for the State Department and USAID.
-Call your representatives today at (202) 224-3121 and ask Congress to fully fund the International Affairs Budget.
+The good news is that Congress is under no obligation to pass Trump’s dangerous rescissions package.
+And they won’t if we make our voices heard.
+Call your representatives today at (202) 224-3121 and ask your representatives to reject cuts to the International Affairs Budget.
 Here's what to say:

-President Trump's budget cuts would impose a large reduction in resources for the U.S. diplomatic corps and development programs.
-That means less money to fight infectious diseases, fewer programs to recruit and retain the next generation of talented young diplomats, and less resources to provide life-saving humanitarian aid in places like Sudan or Venezuela.
+President Trump's budget cuts would have massive negative effects on American diplomacy and development efforts.
+That means less money to fight infectious diseases, fewer programs to recruit and retain the next generation of talented young diplomats, and less resources to provide life-saving humanitarian aid in places like Yemen and Venezuela.

 We also question the President’s motives.
 If the State Department is weaker, who gains from that?
 Not the American public.